prometheus-operator/prometheus-operator/README.md

 # Prometheus Operator

+**Project status: *alpha*** Not all planned feature are completed.
+The API, spec, status and other user facing objects are subject to change.
+We do not support backward-compability for the alpha releases.

 The Prometheus Operator for Kubernetes provides easy monitoring definitions for Kubernetes services and deployment and management of Prometheus instances.

 ## Third party resources